zubairov/tesb-rt-se/examples/sam/sam-example-osgi/README.txt

 Prerequisite
 ------------

-You need an installation of the TIF container and an Apche Tomcat installation.
+You need an installation of the TESB OSGI container and an Apche Tomcat installation.
-You should have built the tesb from source with
-> mvn clean install

 Install
 -------